 - Previous research experiences (including molecular/physiological laboratory techniques or fieldwork)

 - Future research interests

-- GPA and GRE scores (with %) and relevant coursework
+- GPA and relevant coursework

 - Once I have reviewed your materials, I will contact you to discuss future opportunities in the lab and provide more information on the graduate application process.
 (Please note that acceptance decisions are made by the entire UC Davis faculty and I cannot guarantee admission until applications are formally reviewed).

 The graduate program structure at UC Davis is somewhat unique.
 Unlike most universities that house specific graduate programs within a particular department, ‘graduate groups’ at UC Davis are distinct units that include faculty mentors from many departments across campus.
 This model is designed to be interdisciplinary, encouraging students to interact broadly across departmental lines.
 I currently belong to three graduate groups: 1) Genetics Graduate Group (GGG), 2) Animal Biology Graduate Group (ABGG), and 3) the Graduate Group in Ecology (GGE) where my two areas of emphasis (AOE's) are Physiological Ecologyand Marine Ecology.

 There is also a new and exciting program for GGE graduate students called 'Organism-Environment Interactions (OEI)'.
 This group is designed to be a nucleus for supervisors and students interested in OEI, particulartly in the context of climate change.
 Participation in this group doesn't change the graduate application process or programmatic requirements, it is simply designed to gather like minds and stimulate excitement for research of common theme.
 Check it out!